Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: A Regularized Surrogate Rewards Perspective

-\paragraph{Reward-regularization perspective.} Vanilla REINFORCE and RLOO maximize the expected 0/1 reward $\rho$ (pure exploitation).
+where $\rho:=\rho_\theta(x,a):=\E_{y\sim\pi_\theta(\cdot|x)}[r_{0/1}(y,a)]$ is the (population) 0/1 reward per example. \end{claim} \textbf{Reward-regularization perspective.}~ Vanilla REINFORCE and RLOO maximize the expected 0/1 reward $\rho$ (pure exploitation).
 As we saw in Corollary~\ref{cor:grpo_surrogate}, vanilla GRPO maximizes a strictly monotone transform of the mean, $\arcsin(\sqrt{\rho})$, so it has the \emph{same maximizers} as $\rho$ and likewise corresponds to exploitation.
 In contrast, the skew-R reward can be interpreted as stochastic gradient ascent on a regularized surrogate reward that combines a data-fitting term and a regularizer.
 The data-fitting term incentivizes finding a policy that maximizes the reward over the training examples $(x,a)\in\Dc$.
 In contrast, the regularizer alone is maximized at $\rho=1/2$ where the binary correct and wrong policy outcomes are equally probable.
 An intuitive explanation of this term, aligning with the regularization effect in classical supervised learning, is that it incentivizes the model to not ``overfit'' on the training examples, maintaining diversity in wrong response that may explore different solution paths generalizing to unseen examples.
 Formalizing such a notion of overfitting and its connection to regularization could provide deeper insights into RLVR learning tradeoffs.
 We note that the argmax of the combined reward in Eq.~\eqref{eq:R skewr} is still at $\rho=1$, reassuring here that we incentivize ultimately finding parameters that maximize the average reward.
 However, mirroring lessons from supervised fine-tuning, this might not always be the best strategy for generalization, and stronger regularization with an explicit parameter controlling the strength could be beneficial (see next subsection).